Introducing Indonesian Drinks

 Popular in Garut, West Java.
 Many were not familiar with this ice, because only in Garut area it was.
 Goyobod made from water, brown sugar, flour hunkwe, salt and pandan that cooked until boiling and thick, then allowed to until frozen.
 After that cut into pieces a box shape.
 Kuah made from a coconut milk with brown sugar, salt and pandan leaves.
 Goyobod served with young coconut, avocado, coconut milk and shaved ice on it.

-Buntell is an innovative, unique company, specializing in Indonesian herbal medicines, cosmetics, beverages and groceries business, with a mission to use the Internet to transform online buying into the fastest, easiest, and most enjoyable shopping experience possible.
+Midave is an innovative, unique company, specializing in Indonesian herbal medicines, with a mission to use the Internet to transform online buying into the fastest, easiest, and most enjoyable shopping experience possible.

-After establishing its territorial boundaries in the realms of cyberspace, the company became a thriving settlement mainly through its trading activities of exotic Indonesian and Asian groceries.
+After establishing its territorial boundaries in the realms of cyberspace, the company became a thriving settlement mainly through its trading activities of exotic Indonesian herbal medicines.
 With this victorious conquest of cyberspace, patrons can now visit our cyber colony 24 hours a day, 7 days a week!